 5/ Note: the current report does not include "miscellaneous deductions," which have been included in previous reports.
-If all itemized deductions do not exceed the amount of the standard deduction, the standard deduction amount will be automatically used.
+Further, if all itemized deductions do not exceed the amount of the standard deduction, the standard deduction amount automatically will be used.

-Because the Federal Earned Income Tax credit (EITC) at the \$25,000 income level in some states will determine the state's EITC, it is necessary to compute the 2016 federal individual income tax at each income level using the above assumptions.
-Many states in 2016 allowed taxpayers to begin their state income tax computations with federal adjusted gross income (AGI) or federal taxable income.
+Because the Federal Earned Income Tax credit (EITC) at the \$25,000 income level in some states will determine the state's EITC, it is necessary to compute the 2017 federal individual income tax at each income level using the above assumptions.
+Many states in 2017 allowed taxpayers to begin their state income tax computations with federal adjusted gross income (AGI) or federal taxable income.
 Other states do not use either of these two measures of federal income as a starting point.

 Further, depending on levels of deductions used in each state, the standard deduction may be more advantageous for certain taxpayers.
-In 2016, the federal standard deduction was \$12,600; and the state level standard deduction varies by state.
+In 2017, the federal standard deduction was \$12,700; and the state level standard deduction varies by state.

-The 2016 deductible real and personal property taxes computed in the current year's Metro Area study are used for the 2016 property tax deduction.
-For the 2016 state and local individual income tax deduction, 2015 tax burdens from the previous year's study were used.
-Each of these figures was used in computing the 2016 federal income tax burden, which is the starting point for the Metro-area income tax burden calculations.
+The 2017 deductible real and personal property taxes computed in the current year's Metro Area study are used for the 2017 property tax deduction.
+For the 2017 state and local individual income tax deduction, 2016 tax burdens from the previous year's study were used.
+Each of these figures was used in computing the 2017 federal income tax burden, which is the starting point for the Metro-area income tax burden calculations.

-Except at the \$25,000 income level, the Maryland individual income tax tends to be less progressive because the local tax rates are added to the state tax liability.
 The highest rate in Maryland is 5.75 percent and is not reached until taxable income exceeds \$300,000 for joint filers (\$250,000 for single filers).
-In addition, Maryland local tax rates in the Washington Metropolitan Area range from 3.03 percent in Charles County, to 3.2 percent in Montgomery and

-Prince George's Counties.
-At the \$25,000 income level, one-half of the federal earned income credit is deducted from state tax liability in Maryland.
-In contrast, Virginia's maximum 5.75 percent tax rate is reached when taxable income exceeds \$17,000 and 20 percent of the federal earned income credit is deducted from Virginia's tax liability; and the District's maximum rate of 8.75 percent in 2016 was not reached until the \$1,000,000 taxable income level is exceeded.
-At the \$25,000 income level, eligible taxpayers received 40 percent of the federal earned income credit as a deduction from their District tax liability.
+In addition, Maryland local tax rates in the Washington Metropolitan Area range from 3.03 percent in Charles County, to 3.2 percent in Montgomery and Prince George's Counties.
+At the \$25,000 income level, one-half of the federal earned income credit is deducted from state tax liability in Maryland (and nonrefundable), while 28 percent is fully refundable.
+In contrast, Virginia's maximum 5.75 percent tax rate is reached when taxable income exceeds \$17,000 and 20 percent of the federal earned income credit is deducted from Virginia's tax liability; and the District's maximum rate of 8.95 percent in 2017 was not reached until the \$1,000,000 taxable income level is exceeded.
+At the \$25,000 income level, eligible taxpayers received 40 percent of the federal earned income credit as a deduction from their District tax liability and the D.C. credit is refundable.

-Table 1: Washington Metropolitan Area Individual Income Tax Rates
+Table 1: Individual Income Tax Washington MetropolitanArea (2017)